TheProdigyLeague/NYSE_ABC/LEGALESE.md

 #### PRIVATE INFORMATION ALPHABET INC. COLLECTS

-  We don't want customers to understand the how's and why's of the data we mine personally, so we strategically categorize all types of our information we collect from you, as you use our services that you serviced that we use. :^)
+  We don't want customers to understand the how's and why's of the data we mine personally, so we strategically categorize all types of our information we collect from you, as you use our services that you serviced that we use.🙂

   First and foremost, we are first class citizens.
 Not you.
 You are second and third class citizens.
 We collect second class citizen information to provide better services to all of our businesses, who are first class citizens — from figuring out basic stuff like what language do they speak?
 (We don't like English speakers.)
 To more complex algorithmic things like, hate speech, adware, things Californian's third class citizens find most useful to use as weapons against us.